Afastudio11/alonicaeats/replit.md

 - ✅ Workflow configured with webview output on port 5000
 - ✅ Application tested and running correctly
 - ✅ Deployment configuration verified (autoscale target)
+- ✅ GitHub import successfully configured for Replit environment
+- ✅ FallbackStorage system in place (PostgreSQL with in-memory fallback)
+- ✅ Vite dev server configured with `allowedHosts: true` for Replit proxy
+- ✅ Server configured to bind to 0.0.0.0:5000 for Replit webview